 - Throughout the course we will examine a variety of writers and subjects.
-In light of the dominance of the so-called "Soviet" period, emphasis will fall on those trends that appeared between the Bolshevik (Communist) revolution of October 1917 and the final dissolution of the U.S.S.R., or Soviet Union, in 1991.
-While most of our literary themes will be of universal relevance (social justice, inequality, armed conflict, cultural differences, etc.), others pertain particularly to twentieth-century Russian circumstances (political conformity and dissent, class struggle, revolution, "proletarian" culture, etc.). - The dominant literary genre of our course will be fictional prose (stories, novellas, one novel), but we will also read a few well-known selections of poetry.
+In light of the dominance and longevity of the so-called "Soviet" period, emphasis will fall on those trends that appeared between the Bolshevik (Communist) revolution of October 1917 and the formal dissolution of the U.S.S.R., or Soviet Union, in 1991. - While most of our literary themes will be of universal relevance (individual growth, family and interpersonal relationships, social justice, inequality, armed conflict, cultural differences, etc.), others pertain especially to twentieth-century Russian circumstances (political conformity and dissent, class struggle, revolution, "proletarian" culture, etc.). - The dominant literary genre of our course will be fictional prose (stories, novellas, one novel), but we will also read a few well-known selections of poetry.
 Excerpts of programmatic declarations, speeches and essays will also be covered.
-Course readings will be supplemented in class occasionally by visual images and film excerpts. - In the interests of historical context, our course readings are arranged, for the most part, in chronological order.
-Therefore I will ask you to learn, along with the content of an assigned reading, the specific period (years) in which that specific work originated.
+Course readings will be supplemented in class occasionally by visual images, film and audio excerpts. - In the interests of appreciating and recognizing context, our course readings are arranged, for the most part, in chronological order of the historical time described.
+Therefore I will ask you to learn, along with the content of an assigned reading, the specific period (years) in which a given work originated.
 In addition, we will review the important events and circumstances that immediately preceded the genesis of most of our readings.